Identifying Hazards and Communicating Risks

 Most people now opt for Treatment B because the one-third possibility of saving everyone is more attractive than the certainty of losing 400: loss aversion affects the choice.

-The way a choice is formulated is called the ‘frame’ and, to ensure informed choice, a clinician should communicate the information using a number of alternative frames.
+The way a choice is formulated is called the ‘frame’ and, to ensure informed choice, a clinician should communicate the information using several alternative frames.

 Glass half full or glass half empty